Call for applications: Cross-disciplinary Thematic Groups within SLU's Interdisciplinary Academy

 Requirements

-• All applicants must have a main position at a department at SLU that you can be free from the equivalent of 20% of full-time during the entire project period.
+• All applicants must have a main position at a department at SLU that they can be free from the equivalent of 20% of full-time during the entire project period

-• The groups should consist of researchers from different disciplines and at least two different science branches (natural sciences, social sciences, engineering sciences, humanities, etc.).
+• The groups should consist of researchers from different disciplines and at least two different science branches (natural sciences, social sciences, engineering sciences, humanities, )

 • As one of the purposes of IDA is to create new collaborations within SLU, only one researcher per department is allowed in a thematic group.
-However, two researchers belonging to the same department may be allowed in the same group if the reason is well justified.
+However, two researchers belonging to the same department may be allowed in the same group if the reason is well justified in the application.

-• Anyone who has participated in an IDA Thematic group may not be included in an application to IDA the following year.
+• Anyone who has participated in an IDA thematic group may not be included in an application to IDA the following IDA

 What is the grant used for?

 Researchers who are granted funding receive compensation equivalent to 20 percent of full-time (one working day/week) from the project.
-Salaries associated with researchers in IDA will be accounted directly on the NJ faculty’s coding string (cost center 8940040 project 58940285).
+Salaries associated with researchers in IDA will be accounted directly on the NJ faculty’s coding string (cost center 8940040 project 58940288).
 Fully government-funded professors are welcome to be part of the project group but do not receive any compensation.
-Travel and subsistence are paid for by the program for those researchers who must travel from another SLU location to participate in the working group's physical meetings (max 4500 SEK/person and occasion, against a receipt).
-An additional grant of a maximum of SEK 50,000/group can be applied for to support an activity that is considered valuable for the development of the group's work, or dissemination of the results, e.g. organising a seminar for other researchers and/or external actors, recording a film, making a study visit, printing some information material, etc. This additional grant for must be justified based on the project's objectives and a budget where the costs are specified must be submitted together with the other application.
+Travel and subsistence are paid for by the program for those researchers who must travel from another SLU location to participate in the working group's physical meetings (max 5000 SEK/person and occasion, against a receipt).
+An additional grant of a maximum of SEK 50,000/group can be applied for to support an activity that is considered valuable for the development of the group's work, or dissemination of the results, e.g. organising a seminar for other researchers and/or external actors, inviting guest speakers, recording a film, making a study visit, printing some information material, etc. This additional grant must be justified based on the project's objectives and a budget where the costs are specified must be submitted together with the rest of the application.

 Assessment and decision

-An assessment group consisting of represenatatives from different parts of SLU, and who have documented experience of cross-disciplinary research, will assess the applications and suggest which themes that will be granted resources.
+An assessment group consisting of representatives from different parts of SLU, and who have documented experience of interdisciplinary research, will assess the applications and suggest which themes that will be granted resources.
 The assessment group can also suggest changes to the problem description and to the composition of the groups.
-IDA's steering group, which consists of the dean and vice dean responsible for multi- and interdisciplinary science at the NJ faculty, as well as the programme manager for SLU Future Food, will make the final decision on which applications to approve, following the suggestions from the assessment group.
+IDA's steering group, which consists of the dean and the vice dean responsible for multi- and interdisciplinary science at the NJ faculty, as well as the programme managers for SLU Future Food and SLU Urban Futures, will make the final decision on which applications to approve, following the suggestions from the assessment group.
 In the assessment, great emphasis is placed on the design of the theme's approach, that the composition of the competence in the group is appropriate and balanced, and whether it can be considered likely that the group will achieve the goals set.
 In the assessment, new collaborations are rewarded higher than established ones.

 The work and the location

-The group(s) set up their own work and will receive support from IDA’s programme manager.
+The group(s) set up their own work and will receive support from IDA’s programme manager Marie Stenseke.
 Commitment and active participation of the participants is a prerequisite for success.
 Researchers who are granted funding undertake to devote the equivalent of 20 per cent of their working time to developing the theme together with their co-applicants during the eight consecutive months that make up the project period.
 All members are expected to be present and active in the work of the group.
-The work will take place through nine (9) mandatory physical meetings and 22 digital and hybrid meetings during the project period.
+The work will take place through ten (10) mandatory physical meetings and 23 digital and hybrid meetings during the project period.
 With some exception, the meetings are located on Wednesdays.
-In order to promote the cross-disciplinary work at the physical meetings, the Ullbo building on Campus Ultuna will provide the environment where creativity, discussions, group work, individual work, seminars and more can alternate and coexist.
-Each group will dedicate one of the Wednesdays during the project period, preferably during the latter half, to, in collaboration with SLU Future Food, organize an outreach activity for other SLU colleagues.
+In order to promote the interdisciplinary work at the physical meetings, the Ullbo building on Campus Ultuna will provide the environment where creativity, discussions, group work, individual work, seminars and more can alternate and coexist.

 Preliminary plan